Dollars to Cents Converter: A thorough look to Understanding and Utilizing Currency Conversion

 -

 Retail and Sales: Calculating the total cost of purchases, determining discounts, calculating sales tax, and processing transactions all involve converting between dollars and cents.
-Cashiers and point-of-sale systems perform these calculations seamlessly, but understanding the underlying process can be helpful for verifying accuracy.
+Cashiers and point-of-sale systems perform these calculations easily, but understanding the underlying process can be helpful for verifying accuracy.

 -